 Who Is Fairway Collections?

-Fairway Collections, LLC is a locally owned debt collection agency founded over 70 years ago in Centralia, Washington.
-The company is BBB-accredited with an A+ rating and is a member of ACA International and the Washington Collectors Association.
-Fairway operates as a third-party collector only and does not purchase debt.
+Fairway Collections, LLC is a locally owned third-party debt collection agency that is BBB-accredited with an A+ rating and a member of ACA International and the Washington Collectors Association.
+Fairway does not purchase debt and collects only on behalf of original creditors.

-Fairway markets itself as a “compassionate” collector focused on positive collection methods.
-Their complaint record includes documented cases of filing lawsuits and pursuing wage garnishment, which consumers should factor into their response strategy.
+Fairway markets itself as a compassionate collector focused on positive collection methods.
+Their complaint record includes documented lawsuits filed without prior written notice and wage garnishment pursued on already-paid debts.

 Not sure where to start with your credit?